notDuckk/notDuckk/README.md

 # Hello, I'm Daylen! 👋

-Welcome to my GitHub profile!
-I'm a passionate developer who enjoys building with JavaScript, Java, and React.
-I focus on practical learning and solving real-world challenges through code.
-Here, you'll find a variety of projects that showcase my work in full-stack development and other areas of interest.
+I'm a passionate developer who thrives on creating practical, real-world solutions.
+I enjoy working with a variety of technologies, including JavaScript, Java, React, and Node.js, to build full-stack applications that solve problems efficiently.
+I’m always learning and experimenting with new tools and frameworks, like Spring and Express, to improve my skills and stay up-to-date with industry trends.
+My focus is on writing clean, maintainable code and building systems that are both functional and scalable.

-## 📚 Projects
+## 🔧 Projects

 ### [Weather App](https://github.com/notDuckk/weatherApp)
 A simple weather app that uses the [Open Weather Map API](https://openweathermap.org/api) to display weather data based on your location or any city you search.
 Built using **JavaScript**.